Crisp sheets, oh-so fluffy pillows: It doesn’t have to be just a dream.

 7. Take a minute for the turndown.

-“After dinner, everyone in our family changes into comfy clothes for the rest of the night—this is a great time to turn down your bed,” she says.
+“After dinner, everyone in our family changes into comfy clothes for the rest of the night—this is a great time to turn down your bed,” she says of her bedtime routine.
 “Just pull down your duvet or blanket by about two feet, with the flat sheet on top of it.”
 When you’re ready, getting into bed will feel like a treat.

 8. Set your pillows aside in a stack.